2025

 You can also help your current employees recognize their own biases.
 By doing so, you can reduce negative behaviors like stereotyping and discrimination.
 For example, you could ask employees to write down their perceptions of a particular group.
 Then, you can discuss what each employee wrote.

-Moreover, you can also provide training on unconscious bias at work through consulting groups such as Boston consulting group.
-The consultation can include workshops, presentations, and discussions.
 Training is essential because it teaches new employees how to perform specific duties.
 Training also provides employees with tools and resources that they can use to complete their jobs.
-Without proper training, employees may not complete their assigned tasks.
+With proper training, employees may complete their assigned tasks.
 This lack of training can lead to frustration and turnover.

 5. Promote an Open-Door Policy